 Each resident is assigned to a general medicine continuity clinic site for the duration of their training.

 The mornings during clinic week focus on board review, ambulatory didactics, and EBM education – all moderated by members of the program leadership.
-Time for subspecialty research and quality improvement is frequently carved out of the morning schedule.
-Senior residents who have met their research and quality improvement requirements may avail of this time to gain clinical experience in the future specialty of their choice.
+Time for subspecialty research and clinical quality improvement is frequently carved out of the schedule.
+Residents who have met their research requirements may avail of this time to gain clinical experience in the future specialty of their choice (ex: IBD or HF or obesity medicine clinic).

 Rounds and Conferences